markhovchain/pythonchallenge/README.md

     $ python3.4 solve.py 0

-Or also for single level, for example level 0:
+Or:

      $ python3.4 level0.py

-Or solve range or levels with:
+Or solve range of levels with:

     $ python3.4 solve.py 0 10